FilipDominec/python-meep-install/README.md

+# Important note:
+As of 2017, the compilation script fails on Ubuntu 17.04 due to numpy API deprecation.

 # Overview of python-meep-install
 Setting up the electromagnetic simulation environment based on MEEP (http://ab-initio.mit.edu/wiki/index.php/Meep) is not straightforward.
 Author has spent several days making the simulation work on different 32/64-bit systems, use HDF5 libraries with multiprocessing support etc., and this experience has motivated the publication of this script.